Counterpoint Sound Worx Podcast Pricing

 Frequently Asked Questions

 When we speak into microphones, there are certain words that create more pressure on the microphone.
 That pressure results in more emphasized sounds.
 If you said the words, "Sara seeks to see Sam in Santa Fe", the emphasis would be placed on all the words that begin with the letter 'S'.
 That emphasis causes the microphone to work harder to reproduce that sound before it becomes louder from the pre-amplifier.
 This emphasis can distort the audio, resulting in a strident sound.
-No one want to hear strident audio.
-If you want a smooth listening experience for your listener, those emphasized words needs to be wrestled down to fit with the rest of your audio recording.
+No one wants to hear strident audio.
+If you want a smooth listening experience for your listener, those emphasized words need to be wrestled down to fit with the rest of your audio recording.

 When you open iTunes or any other popular audio player, each track of audio has embedded data to help the player organize the audio based on whatever feature you select.
 This data will include dates of creation, content titles, and other types of information relating to the audio.
 The more information I provide, the best organization.
 This information can include titles, audio length, etc.